nightroman/FarNet/FSharpFar/README.md

 and open it by the associated program, usually Visual Studio.
 It is not for building a module or assembly, it is just for convenient work on your files.
 You do not have to build anything and restart Far Manager in order to use updated assemblies.
-Just edit, save, and run your F# files in this project.
+Just edit and save your F# files in this project then use them in Far Manager by `fs:` commands, directly or via associations.

 The generated project includes: